conflabs/wcia-assays/docs/Microbials.md

 # Microbials
-A list of Microbial Assays for use in interoperability.
+A list of Microbials Assays for use in interoperability.

 ----------------------------------------